abhay-venkatesh/abhay-venkatesh.github.io/_posts/2020-06-20-system-design.md

 But my focus in this article is on the big picture.
 For whatever reason, it seems like we refrain from general and aggrandizing theorization, and accordingly, we do not make general theories about software systems design.
 My goal here is to get at a basic starting point for a general software systems design theory.
 Perhaps the theory would apply to the design of all systems really, so I use the terms "software systems" and "systems" interchangeably throughout this piece.

+#### Aesthetics vs. Philosophy

 It is fair to say that the design of systems is not a purely technical endeavor.
 Many get to this conclusion, but then they seem to make the jump to the other conclusion that the design of systems is some sort of purely aesthetic and creative endeavor.
 They are, to some extent, aesthetic.
 But I wonder if they are at least as philosophic, in the sense that there is a truth about the design of systems.
 The idea is that there are some general and universally applicable principles that are always true about designing systems, and that we do not need to concede arguments about the design of systems on purely aesthetic or creative grounds.

+#### Existing Work

-There has been some work on getting at these general principles about software design such as [Clean Architecture, Martin B.](https://www.amazon.com/Clean-Architecture-Craftsmans-Software-Structure/dp/0134494164), but people critique this book as [too opinionated](https://twitter.com/etscrivner/status/1260584368407445504?s=20), a critique which I sympathize with.
-In any case, Bob Martin makes a lot of progress with respect to general theorization, for example with the [Single-Responsibiltiy Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle), which I do admire and adhere to.
+There has been some work on getting at these general principles about software design such as [Clean Architecture, Martin B.](https://www.amazon.com/Clean-Architecture-Craftsmans-Software-Structure/dp/0134494164), but people critique this book as [too opinionated](https://twitter.com/etscrivner/status/1260584368407445504?s=20), a critique which I sympathize with, at least with respect to the [specific design] Uncle Bob touts.
+In any case, Bob Martin makes a lot of progress with respect to general theorization, and provides an excellent listing of principles that seem to have become fairly canonical and undisputed.

+There are more technical treatments on this problem with respect to scalability and performance.
+A good resource for that is [Designing Data-Intensive Applications, Kleppmann, M.](https://www.amazon.com/Designing-Data-Intensive-Applications-Reliable-Maintainable/dp/1449373321).
+The text comes up with solutions to the fact that modern applications are data-constrainted and not-compute constrained, and comes up with a listing of ideas around how to make applications scale with respect to data.

 #### System Design and People